DSB Class MF: General overview

-The IC3 is a wide articulated train made of light alloy with Jacobs bogies shared between carriages.
-There are two 298 kW engines in each end of the front and rear carriages, central car has none, giving a total of 1192 kW.
+The IC3 is a wide articulated train made of light alloy with Jacobs bogies shared between three carriages.
+There are two 298 kW engines in each end of the front and rear carriages, giving a total of 1192 kW.
+The centre car is unpowered.

 The efficient mechanical transmissions with multiple gear ratios and high power for the 97 t tare weight give the IC3 good acceleration capabilities.
 The short distances between stations on inter-city routes in Denmark makes acceleration more important than high top speed, and so the IC3 units are geared for a top service speed of only 180 km/h.

 The front- and cab-design is the most significant feature of the IC3 (and its cousins).
 When viewed from the outside, the viewer will notice the large rubber diaphragm surrounding a flat cab.
 The cab is separate section of the train, but the table with the controls is mounted on a large door, to which the seat is also mounted.
 When two or more trainsets are coupled together in a single train, the entire front door folds away to give a wide passage, and the rubber diaphragms at the ends form a flush aerodynamic seal.
 The IC3 can also couple and run in tandem with the electrical version, the IR4.
 Up to five trainsets can be coupled together.
 The IC3 can also be coupled mechanically with its Flexliner little sister, IC2', but not the cousin ET-FT-ET.

 DSB runs 96 IC3 sets and 44 IR4 sets.

 Some IC3s run in Sweden, mainly Kalmar-Linköping.
 They are designated Y2.
 Before 2007 they also ran Malmö-Karlskrona (designated Y2K; adapted to run in Denmark as well), but that railway has been electrified, and after that 13 sets were sold to Denmark and Israel, and one scrapped because of a truck collision causing the death of a train driver.
 Six sets still run in Sweden.